jonnyhyman/Chaos/README.md

 ![Logistic Map Zoom GIF](https://github.com/jonnyhyman/Chaos/blob/master/images/logistic-zoom.gif?raw=true)

 - [Vispy](http://vispy.org) : `pip install vispy`
-  - Note: The final version of the visualization as seen on YouTube used a custom version of Vispy, modified to improve the appearance of axes.
+  - Note: The final version of the visualization used a custom version of Vispy, modified to improve the appearance of axes.
 I have not released this and don't plan to, but if you really need it please post in Issues a feature request.